 As a rule, animal quarantine is not required to bring in your dog, cat, or ferret into the United Kingdom.
 But, to do so, the animal must meet the rules of the UK Pet Travel Scheme (PETS).

-Note: A similar passport scheme exists for bringing horses into the United Kingdom.
+Note: A similar passport scheme for horses exists for bringing them into the United Kingdom.

 The rules are less restrictive for those who arrive from an EU country to the UK with other animals.
 In this case the restrictions do not apply to most family pets.
 These pet species include rabbits, birds, rodents, invertebrates, amphibians, and reptiles.